Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 // iter no longer exists
 ```

-However, if the iterator implements `ExactSizeIterator`, which many of the built-in ones do, then you can use
+However, if the iterator implements `ExactSizeIterator`, which many of the built-in ones do, then you can use `.len()` instead

-`.len()` without consuming the iterator to get the same result:
+Not only does this not consume the iterator, it's almost always faster to get the same result:

 ```rust
 let v = vec!['H', 'e', 'l', 'l', 'o', 'w', 'o', 'r', 'l', 'd'];